Phase diagram of the three-dimensional subsystem toric code: Introduction

-Resilience to imperfect measurements also occurs in the 4D toric code, which is a self-correcting memory~\cite{DKLP2001topologicalQmemory} and also has single-shot properties.
-Both are consequences of closed, loop-like excitations of the 4D toric code, which cost energies linear in their lengths.
-In fact, single-shot properties seem quite generic to known constructions of self-correcting memories~\cite{bombin2015singleshot}.
-These observations have led to conjectures~\cite{bombin2015gaugecolorcode, brown2016selfcorrectingRMP, preskill2017qec} (see also~\cite{2017PhRvA..96b2306R,2018arXiv180501474R,2021PhRvB.103w5112S}) that the associated \textit{quantum} Hamiltonian of the GCC may have a phase where low-energy excitations are closed flux loops with energy extensive in their lengths, thus a candidate for thermally stable \textit{quantum} memory.
-This is an intriguing conjecture for (i) a thermally stable memory in 3D would be quite surprising given that previous attempts~\cite{haah2011cubic, bravyihaah2013, michnicki20123d, michnicki2014prl, brown2016selfcorrectingRMP} have not been successful, and (ii) it hints at certain general connections between single-shot error correction -- which is a dynamical property of the code -- and thermodynamic phases of the Hamiltonian.
+Resilience to imperfect measurements also occurs in the 4D toric code, which is self-correcting~\cite{DKLP2001topologicalQmemory} and also has single-shot properties.
+Both properties are consequences of closed, loop-like excitations/syndromes, which cost energies linear in their lengths.
+The similarities of error syndromes between the 3D GCC and the 4D toric code have led to conjectures~\cite{bombin2015gaugecolorcode, brown2016selfcorrectingRMP, preskill2017qec} that an associated \textit{quantum} Hamiltonian of the GCC may have a topologically ordered phase that is self-correcting.
+This is an intriguing conjecture for (i) a self-correcting memory in 3D would be quite surprising given that previous attempts~\cite{haah2011cubic, bravyihaah2013, michnicki20123d, michnicki2014prl, brown2016selfcorrectingRMP} have not been successful, and (ii) it hints at certain general connections between single-shot error correction -- which is a property of the nonequilibrium dynamical of the code -- and thermodynamic phases of the Hamiltonian.

 Recently, a model closely related to the GCC, namely the 3D subsystem toric code (3D STC), was introduced by Kubica and Vasmer~\cite{KubicaVasmer}.\footnote{The 2D STC was introduced much earlier, in Ref.~\cite{bravyi2012twodimSTC}, and was shown to be equivalent to the 2D toric code up to a finite depth local circuit.} This model is in many ways qualitatively similar to the GCC -- for example, single-shot error correction with the STC is analogous to the GCC, and it is possible to perform universal fault-tolerant computation with the STC~\cite{IversonKubica, iverson2020aspects} -- but on a simpler lattice.
-One can similarly conjecture about the existence of a self-correcting phase of the corresponding Hamiltonian, as obtained by summing all the check operators, assigned with appropriate coupling strengths.
+One can similarly conjecture the existence of a self-correcting stable quantum memory in an appropriate Hamiltonian for this code.

-One puzzling property that is shared by the GCC and the STC is that, different from what we would expect from our experience with \textit{subspace} topological codes and topological field theories, the GCC and the STC have zero logical qubits when put on a closed manifold, but can have nonzero logical qubits when the manifold is cut open.
-This fact suggests certain unusual properties of the associated Hamiltonian.